 Benefits of Using Echinacea

-Echinacea contains a compound called echinacein, which can help against bacterial and viral infections.
-According to a study in Pharmaceutical Biology, Echinacea exhibited antimicrobial properties and is effective against 15 different pathogenic bacteria and two pathogenic fungi.5
+• Fighting against bacteria and viruses: echinacea contains a compound called echinacein, which can help against bacterial and viral infections.
+According to a study in Pharmaceutical Biology, echinacea exhibited antimicrobial properties and is effective against 15 different pathogenic bacteria and two pathogenic fungi.5

-When applied to a wound, Echinacea may help speed up the formation of new skin cells, while helping prevent an infection thanks to its antibacterial properties.
-According to a study in the Journal of Ethnopharmacology, the compound responsible for Echinacea's wound-healing benefit is echinacoside, which is present in several varieties of the flower.6
+• Speeding up wound healing: When applied to a wound, echinacea may help speed up the formation of new skin cells, while helping prevent an infection thanks to its antibacterial properties.
+According to a study in the Journal of Ethnopharmacology, the compound responsible for echinacea's wound-healing benefit is echinacoside, which is present in several varieties of the flower.6

 Other Uses of Echinacea